-Being a girl comes with some pretty great perks… high heels, lipstick, lingerie – and bras in particular.
+Being a girl comes with some pretty great perks… high heels, lipstick, lingerie, and let’s not forget – BRAS!

 Bras offer endless options for expressing your femininity.
-And that’s where things get tricky!
-With so many sizes and styles available (and “rules” for bra wear and care), it’s easy to go wrong.
+And that’s where things can get tricky!
+With so many sizes and styles to choose from, it’s easy to go wrong.

-Do you know what to do and what NOT to do when it comes to bras?
-Read on for 6 dos and don’ts of wearing a bra!
+Do you know what to do and what NOT to do when it comes to bras for crossdressers and MTF trans women?
+Here are 6 do’s and don’ts of wearing a bra!

 Did you know that there’s an 80% chance you’re wearing the wrong size bra?
-A bra that doesn’t fit right is uncomfortable and unflattering.
-Who needs that?
+A bra that doesn’t fit right is uncomfortable and unflattering – and who needs that?

 - Wear a larger band size.
 A band that’s too tight will cause bulging, so go up a size.
 For example, from a size 42 to a size 44 band.